-Outputs 2014 Legal Basis Planned timing KPI Achieved 1 Periodic reports on the status of the of Baseline 3 (ETCS) and baseline 0 (GSM-R) change control in the database 0 , 0 Monthly - Yes 2 Guideline for GSM-R Agency Regulation Art.
-21a July 2014 - N/A No guidelines required by the sector 3 Update/creation of documents for baseline 1 (GSM-R) for Annex A for 2015 Recommendation according to Working Group calendar - Yes 4 Draft versions of documents for Annex A and intermediate results to prepare the 2015 Recommendations to the European Commission on modification of CCS TSI regarding ETCS update Agency Regulation Art.
-12 and 21a according to Working Group calendar - Yes 5 Test specifications for ETCS Agency Regulation Ongoing, for - Partially

-Baseline 3 Art.
-21a second maintenance release 75% (test cases) 6 Follow up and if possible evaluation report on ATO, satellite navigation activities funded by EU programs.
-Coordination of the KMS specifications carried out by beneficiaries of TEN-T program . according MoU - planning Partially Input from TEN-T funded projects delayed 7 Guidelines on interference management and co-existence GSM-R and public services Agency Regulation Art 21a End 2014 - Partially 90% (ECC guidelines approved in Feb 2015)
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Periodic reports on the status of the of Baseline 3 (ETCS) and baseline 0 (GSM-R) change control in the database Agency Regulation Article 21a Monthly - Yes 2 Guideline for GSM-R Agency Regulation Article 21a July 2014 - N/A. No guidelines required by the sector 3 Update/creation of documents for baseline 1 (GSM-R) for Annex A for the 2015 Recommendation Agency Regulation Article 12 and 21a According to Working Group calendar - Yes 4 Draft versions of documents for Annex A and intermediate results to prepare the 2015 Recommendations to the European Commission on modification of CCS TSI regarding the ETCS update Agency Regulation Article 12 and 21a According to Working Group calendar - Yes 5 Test specifications for ETCS Baseline 3 Agency Regulation Article 21a Ongoing, for second maintenance release - Partially 75 % (test cases) 6 Follow up and, if possible, an evaluation report on ATO, satellite navigation activities funded by EU programmes.
+Coordination of the KMS specifications carried out by beneficiaries of the TEN-T programme Agency Regulation Article 21a According to MoUplanning - Partially Input from TEN-T funded projects delayed 7 Guidelines on interference management and co-existence GSM-R and public services Agency Regulation Article 21a End 2014 - Partially 90 % (ECC guidelines approved in Feb 2015)

-7.2 Development of the requirement for the evolution of the railway communication system

-The Agency has been taking the lead on the many initiatives aimed at defining the future of GSM-R, organising the discussion on the time plan for the adoption of new technologies while preserving the functional interoperability requirements, and generating a railway communication roadmap where the migration from GSM-R is correctly analysed.
+7.2.
+Development of the requirement for the evolution of the railway communication system communication roadmap where the migration from GSM-R is correctly analysed.
 In addition, the Agency has been defining the basic model and guidelines of the future railway telecommunication system, and ensuring that railway-specific functions are correctly defined and realised at the application level.
 The Agency also took part and supported the coordination board set up by the European Commission on interferences, and took this into account for the evolution of the railway communication system.